LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

   California and New York are clearly the strongest markets in terms of sales.
 A deeper analysis into the profitability of these top states, especially Texas, Pennsylvania, Ohio, and Illinois, which are known to have significant discount rates, is warranted to ensure sales volume translates into healthy profit margins.

 - <b>Sales by Sub-Category:</b> Visualizes sales by sub-category, with bubbles colored by category.
 Tooltips show sub-category and sales value in thousands.

 - <b>Sales Trend by Month-Year:</b> A continuous line chart displaying sales trends over time, with the X-axis formatted as "MMM YY."
 Tooltips show Month-Year and sales value in thousands.
+  - Analyzing the sales trend over time provides insight into seasonal patterns and overall growth trajectory:

+    - Highest Sales Month: November 2021 recorded the highest sales at $${118K}$.
+This peak likely aligns with holiday shopping seasons or major promotional events.

+  Lowest Sales Month: April 2018 saw the lowest sales at $${28K}$.
+Identifying consistent low-performing months can help in planning targeted marketing campaigns or inventory adjustments during these periods.

 <br>